aosbornee/DevOps-Work/Notes/Week9-Networking/Week9_Networking.md

 - AZ's are logically connected but physically segregated

-- They give customers the ability to operate applications and database that woid
+- They give customers the ability to operate applications and database that would otherwise not be possible